-International Analysis of Children Hospitalized with COVID-19: Leveraging 4CE Electronic Health Record Data across 27 Hospitals in 6 Countries
+International Analysis of Electronic Health Records of Children and Youth Hospitalized with COVID-19 Infection in 6 Countries

-Additional sources of pediatric epidemiological and clinical data are needed to efficiently study coronavirus disease 2019 (COVID-19) in children and inform infection prevention and clinical treatment of pediatric patients.
+Additional sources of pediatric epidemiological and clinical data are needed to efficiently study COVID-19 in children and youth and inform infection prevention and clinical treatment of pediatric patients.

-To describe international hospitalization trends and key epidemiological and clinical features of children with COVID-19.
+To describe international hospitalization trends and key epidemiological and clinical features of children and youth with COVID-19.

 Design, Setting, and Participants

 This retrospective cohort study included pediatric patients hospitalized between February 2 and October 10, 2020.
 Patient-level electronic health record (EHR) data were collected across 27 hospitals in France, Germany, Spain, Singapore, the UK, and the US.
 Patients younger than 21 years who tested positive for COVID-19 and were hospitalized at an institution participating in the Consortium for Clinical Characterization of COVID-19 by EHR were included in the study.